 Hypnotherapy is a powerful therapy that is widely misunderstood.
 Hollywood’s portrayal and the use of it for entertainment by stage hypnotists has led to a common misconceptions about how it is done and the potential outcomes.

 So to explain, it essentially works by relaxing your brainwaves to a level that makes it possible to access the subconscious mind.
-Once we’ve accessed the subconscious mind, we can find the root cause of a problem and use various techniques to release and reframe the thoughts, beliefs and feelings surrounding it.
+Once we’ve accessed the subconscious mind, we can use various techniques to release and reframe the thoughts, beliefs and feelings surrounding it.
 This then makes taking rapid action much easier, as we don’t have to force ourselves to do it – it feels natural.
 As a client, you remain in control the whole time and your brain will not accept anything that it doesn’t want to.

-From phobias and habits to healing emotional trauma, hypnotherapy can be used for a vast variety of issues, .
-Our hypnotherapist, Suzanne, specialises in healing old wounds that have caused your subconscious to believe your safety lies in external things – your job, your salary, your house, your body, your relationships.
+From phobias and habits to healing emotional trauma, hypnotherapy can be used for a vast variety of issues.
+Hypnotherapy can help you to move on from past experiences that may have caused your subconscious to believe your safety lies in external things – your job, your salary, your house, your body, your relationships.
 As such, you may identify with the following:

 Please note, there are certain medications that could make hypnotherapy unsuitable.
-We can discuss such medications in your initial call as a GP referral will be necessary in these instances.
+Your hypnotherapists will discuss such medications in your initial contact as a GP referral will be necessary in these instances.